TONE & VOICE

 Is "ASAP" Rude in Email?

 When "ASAP" sounds like a command, a deadline with a brief reason almost always works better.
-This guide covers when the word creates friction, what to say instead by urgency and relationship, and four before/after email rewrites.
+This guide covers when the word creates friction, what to say instead grouped by urgency and relationship, and before/after email rewrites for internal, client, and cross-time-zone requests.

 Contents